cerbelding/medicalinformatics.mainzelliste/README.md

 ###1.5.0

-This release introduces a couple of new features and bug fixes, which do not change the public API (current version: 2.1).
+This release introduces a couple of new features and bug fixes, the addition of language selection via URL parameter being the only (backward compatible) change to the public API (now version 2.2).
 We recommend an upgrade to all users, which is possible from any earlier release without any steps necessary other than replacing the binary.
 The update is fully backwards compatible to all Mainzelliste versions down to 1.0, except for use cases with the requirement that future dates can be entered (these are now rejected by date validation).

 ####New features:

 - A new field transformation, `StringTrimmer`, can be used to delete leading and trailing whitespace from a `PlainTextField`.
 - The language of user forms can be set by providing the language code as URL parameter `language` (currently `de` and `en` are supported).
+If provided, this parameter overrides the choice of preferred languages in the `Accept-Language` header.
 - Date validation rejects dates in the future.
 - Application name and version are provided in responses and callback requests as HTTP header `Server` and `User-Agent`, respectively, in the format `Mainzelliste/x.y.z`.
 - The implementation of the callback request ensures the use of state-of-the-art transport layer security (TLS) (contributed by Matthias Lemmer, see pull request #26).